Supasheet.

 • 📈 Scalability - PostgreSQL's proven performance

-Here's a complete e-commerce order management feature in just SQL:
+Here's a basic e-commerce order management feature in just SQL:

 -- Orders table